Adult Roller Hockey League

 For all rules refer to the official AAU Hockey Inline Rules book.
 An official book is available from the website here.

 A season will consist of 10 games for all teams.
 The top 4 teams in a division will make the playoffs.
 Regular season games will be 3 - 15 minute running time periods.
-There will be a 5-minute warm-up and two 1 minute intermissions.
+There will be a 2 to 5-minute warm-up and two 1 minute intermissions.
 Teams must have a minimum of 4 skaters and a goalie dressed and ready to play by the end of the 5-minute warm-up or the game will be a forfeit.
 There will be stop time in the last 2 minutes of the 3rd period if the score is with-in 2 goals or less.
 If the score of the game is tied at the expiration of regulation time, there will be a 5 minute sudden death over time period.
 The over time period will be running time except for the last two minutes.
 The last to minutes will be stop time.
 If the game is still tied at the conclusion of the overtime period, the game will result in a tie for regular season games.
 Each team will receive one point for the standings.

 A team will receive 2 points for a win, 1 point for a tie and 0 points for a loss.
 A team's total points will determine where they place in the division standings and for playoffs.